Violence and disaster affect us all, even when we’re not directly impacted. Here are tips on how to cope with the news.

 Take Care of Yourself

-Don’t neglect the basics, like getting a solid sleep, eating well, taking medications, tending to your finances, and making sure to fit time in for physical activity and fun.
-It might feel awkward to go about your typical routine, but know that you cannot take care of others without taking care of yourself first.
+Don’t neglect the basics, like getting solid sleep, eating well, taking your medications, tending to your finances, and making sure to fit time in for physical activity and fun.
+It might feel awkward to go about your typical routine in the wake of a tragedy, but know that you cannot take care of others without taking care of yourself first.

 Tips for taking care of yourself:

 - Tune out for a bit.
-Obsessing over the news isn’t going to help you or anyone else.
+Obsessing over the news or doom-scrolling isn’t going to help you or anyone else.

 - Avoid making major decisions under emotional turmoil, like relationship or career decisions.

-Like action, a little hope goes a long way, both for the individual and humanity at large.
-If you find yourself going down a dark spiral of news reading, try to find the hope and humanity in the tragedy.
-Make a list of all the good people out there, both public figures and in your own world personally.
+Like action, a little hope goes a long way, both at the individual level and for humanity at large.
+If you find yourself going down a dark spiral of news-reading, try to find the hope and humanity in the tragedy.
+Make a list of all the good people out there, both public figures and in your own personal world.
 Double down on your efforts to remind yourself of the good in mankind and the world.

 Tips for finding hope:

-- Ask somebody you admire who or what they admire and find hope in
+- Ask somebody you admire to share who or what they admire and find hope in.

 - If you’re a reader, pick up something with a hopeful theme: The Power of One, Tuesdays with Morrie, religious literature if that’s your thing.
 More of a movie or podcast buff?
-Same goes, go for the hope-inducing.
+Same goes, listen to hope-inducing podcasts.

-- Take a walk in nature and admire what life has to offer
+- Take a walk in nature and admire what the world has to offer.

-- Spend time with children or animals, and appreciate their wonder at the world and simple enjoyment of each moment.
+- Spend time with children or animals, and appreciate their wonder and simple enjoyment of each moment.

 This is by no means a complete list, but it’s a start.
-Something to add?
-Leave it in the comments!
+And if you find something not on this list that works well for you, share it (in conversation, on social media, in groups)!
 People cope effectively in a myriad of different ways and by sharing what works for you, you’ll help someone else.